The role of chiropractic in pregnancy. Vallone S. Int’l Chiropractic Assn. Review Summer 2002. p 47-51.

 The authors studied pregnant women to see if there was a relationship between their spinal shape, particularly the lumbar (lower back) spinal shape and preeclampsia.
 It was revealed that women with decreased lumbar spine curves had more preeclampsia.
 Interestingly, they also found that patients with reduced lumbar curves had decreased blood flow to the iliac artery than normal pregnant women.

-The effects of chiropractic treatment on pregnancy and labor: a comprehensive study.
+The effects of chiropractic relief care on pregnancy and labor: a comprehensive study.
 Fallon J. Proceedings of the world chiropractic congress.
 1991; 24-31.

 The hormonal changes that occur during pregnancy can change the shape of the spinal curves and overall posture which can affect organ systems.